shrmasubhm245/Marketing-Analytics-For-E-Commerce-Market-Place-Company-/README.md

 Joining of different tables was performed as per the requirements.
 Major insights from the data are as follows:
 Andhra Pradesh having maximum number of customers & generated maximum revenue, Akkarampalle city in Andhra Pradesh generate maximum revenue.
 Revenue was maximum in year 2018.
-Revenues increases with the months most of the times.
+Revenue was increases with months in most of the time.
 80% of the customers uses credit card for payment.
 Bed Bath Table was the most popular among all the categories.'Cds_Dvds_Musicals' are the most rated categories among all.